Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 I’d also have to give up working with computers and that was an up-an-coming field that I wanted to learn.

-What a Stroke of Very Good Luck!
+What a Stroke of Extremely Good Luck!

 I recognized how lucky I was to have that job offer.
 It was a stroke of very good luck.
 Air Traffic Control Jobs were very difficult jobs to get, and openings were few and far between.